Kirkby-in-Furness

-Kirkby-in-Furness, generally referred to simply as Kirkby locally, is a village in the Furness area of Cumbria, England.
-Historically part of Lancashire, it's located close to the Lake District National Park.
+Kirkby-in-Furness, generally referred to simply as Kirkby locally, is a village that is the major part of the parish of Kirkby Ireleth in the Furness district of Cumbria, England.
+Historically part of Lancashire, it is close to the Lake District National Park.
 It is about 3 mi south of Broughton in Furness, 5 mi northwest of Ulverston and 9 mi north of Barrow-in-Furness.
 It is one of the largest villages on the peninsula's north-western coast, looking out over the Duddon estuary.
-In 2019 it had an estimated population of 563.
+To its east is the SSSI of Kirkby Moor and to its west is the SSSI of Duddon Estuary.
+The 2021 census showed Kirkby to have a population of 580.

 History

 Kirkby is a collection of six different hamlets, namely: Soutergate, Wall End, Beck Side, Sand Side, Marshside and Chapels.
 The name Kirkby was used by the Furness Railway company during the construction of its Cumbrian Coast Line, and was the name they gave to the station which serves these hamlets.
 The name Kirkby is much older.
 The parish of Kirkby Ireleth, a name of Norse origin, is listed in the Domesday Book as one of the townships forming the Manor of Hougun which was held by Tostig Godwinson, Earl of Northumbria.

 Much of the housing and infrastructure in Kirkby arose due to the growth and development of the Burlington Slate Quarries, which are owned by the Cavendish family of Holker Hall and Chatsworth House in Derbyshire.
-Houses at Marshside and Incline Foot were originally built for quarry workers, and the railway linked up to the quarries following bogie lines.
+Houses at Marshside and Incline Foot were originally built for quarry workers, and the railway linked up to the quarries via a rope-worked Narrow-gauge railway, known as The Long Incline.
 Present-day Kirkby-in-Furness is now primarily a commuter village but still provides a work force for the slate and agrarian work.
 The nearby Kirkby Moor rises to 333 m above sea level which features a 12 turbine wind farm.

 The village has an increasingly aged population due to the rise in house prices and lack of homes suitable for first time buyers.
 This has led to young families leaving Kirkby, buying cheaper houses in surrounding towns and villages.
 As a result, the intake for the local primary school has fallen dramatically in the last few years, and continues to fall.

 Amenities

-The village has a primary school - Burlington Church of England Primary School - and most older children attend Victoria High School at Ulverston with a few attending Dowdales School in Dalton-in-Furness and John Ruskin School in Coniston.
+The village has a primary school - Burlington Church of England Primary School - and older children attend Victoria High School at Ulverston or Dowdales School in Dalton-in-Furness with a few attending John Ruskin School in Coniston.